What is Deferred Comp?

 - you will make your written elections for continuation or cancelation of insurances at this meeting

 - you will receive an overview of post-retirement action steps you will need to complete

 - meetings are in person, Phone, Teams or WebEx formats available upon request

 Upcoming and Recent PERA Retirement Workshops (Tailored to all state PERA retirees)

-St. Louis County offers a retirement workshop each spring and fall for St. Louis County employee who are 1-5 years from retirement.
+St. Louis County will resume offering a retirement workshop each spring and fall for St. Louis County employee who are 1-5 years from retirement once all presenters are cleared for travel by their respective employers.
 Please see quarterly training catalog .
-(Tailored to St. Louis County Retirees)
+This workshop is tailored to St. Louis County Retirees.